jzbor/moonwm/README.md

 `touchegg` also gets started if available, but it only really makes sense if you set it up properly.
 Same goes for `nextcloud`.
 If you have it installed it gets started.
+You may want to use `rofi-dmenu` as a provider for `dmenu` if you use rofi.

 ## Customizing
 Custom values for colors and some other properties can be set via `xrdb(1)`.